oddbird/oddleventy/content/work/adobe.md

 ### Launch

 Adobe launched the game in October 2020.
 They were able to begin collecting and analyzing data from users via Google Analytics right away.
 Visitors reported a fun experience and shared their typographic superpowers on social media.

-"Adobe you see right through me!
-'Being too confrontational' 😂 Such a fun game.
-Check it out!" - @StatUXofLiberty
+> Adobe you see right through me!
+"Being too confrontational" 😂 Such a fun
+> game.
+Check it out!
+>
+> ---@StatUXofLiberty

-"okay this was actually very cool and fun. good job, adobe 😂 I found my typographic superpower.
-What's yours?" - @manic_femme
+> okay this was actually very cool and fun. good job, adobe 😂 I found my
+> typographic superpower.
+What's yours?
+>
+> ---@manic_femme

-"I got...
-Funky!! 🤣✨ Of course these lyrics come to mind: 🎵 Shining through the city with a little funk and soul / So I'ma light it up like dynamite, whoa oh oh 🎵" - @froznberry
+> I got...
+Funky!! 🤣✨ Of course these lyrics come to mind: 🎵 Shining through
+> the city with a little funk and soul / So I'ma light it up like dynamite, whoa
+> oh oh 🎵
+>
+> ---@froznberry

 {{ embed.figure(
   data=funky,
   caption='Each typographic superpower has a badge to share on social media.', class='extend-small'
 ) }}